RubitOrganization/Rubit/README.md

   * Psychological concept based on the old story that everyone know: (rub rub the lamp, a genie will appears) -> (rub rub it, someone will help)
   * Develop a unique habit for User, so make them remember the app
   * Marketing concept: "If you need something, then just rub it", similarly to "Uber there" or "Google it"
 * **Countdown:** The app will automatically switch to the next events after a specific amount of time.
-Pyschological concept to push User: "do it more quickly"
+Psychological concept to push User: "do it more quickly"

 ## User Stories